Primordial black holes and stochastic inflation beyond slow roll: I -- noise matrix elements: Noise matrix elements in stochastic inflation

 Comparing Fig.~\ref{fig:Sig_singleT_asymp} with Fig.~\ref{fig:Sig_SR_USR_KKLT_GB}, we see that the analytical treatment assuming an instantaneous transition between two constant values of $\nu$, $\nu_1$ and $\nu_2$ (Case 2) captures most of the asymptotic properties of $\Sigma_{ij}$ for a potential with a PBH forming feature.
 This is in contrast to the pure dS transition (Case 1) which was not able to capture the late-time asymptote accurately, due to the assumption that $\nu_1 = \nu_2 = 3/2$.
 Furthermore, the pure dS transition also underestimates the momentum induced noise terms $\Sigma_{\phi\pi}$ and $\Sigma_{\pi\pi}$ in the SR-I phase, as discussed in Sec.~\ref{sec:Sig_SR}.

 We conclude this Section by briefly commenting on the degree of correlation between the field and momentum noise terms, $ \xi_{\phi}$ and $ \xi_{\pi}$, which can be quantified in terms of the ratio\footnote{We thank David Wands for pointing out the relevance of calculating $\gamma$.} \beq \gamma = \f{|{\rm Re}(\Sigma_{\phi\pi})|}{\sqrt{\Sigma_{\phi\phi}\Sigma_{\pi\pi}}} \, , \eeq where $\gamma$ is related to the determinant of the noise matrix by $\gamma^2 = 1 - {\rm det(\Sigma_{ij})}/(\Sigma_{\phi\phi}\Sigma_{\pi\pi})$.
 The noise terms are maximally correlated if $\gamma=1$, while $\gamma=0$ implies that $\xi_\phi$ and $\xi_\pi$ are independent (see Ref.~\cite{Grain:2017dqa}).
 For featureless potentials, we find that $\gamma \simeq 1$ under the pure dS approximation, using Eqs.~(\ref{eq:Sig_phiphi_dS})-(\ref{eq:Sig_pipi_dS}), as well as under the SR approximations, using Eqs.~(\ref{eq:Sig_phiphi_SR_supH})-(\ref{eq:Sig_pipi_SR_supH}).
 For potentials with a PBH forming feature, we also find that $\gamma \simeq 1$ throughout the three asymptotic regimes\footnote{We find $\gamma \ll 1$ only for brief transient periods when the noise terms begin to rise after their exponential fall post transition.} described by Eqs.~(\ref{eq:Sig_pre_trans_gen})-(\ref{eq:Sig_post_trans_gen_asymp}).
 This property of maximal correlation between the noise terms is a direct consequence of the fact that for $\sigma \ll 1$, the super-Hubble UV mode functions, $\phi_k$, are frozen by the time they join the coarse-graining scale $k = \sigma aH$ (see Refs.~\cite{Figueroa:2021zah,Tomberg:2022mkt} for a detailed discussion on the freezing behaviour of the UV modes).
 Consequently, we conclude that quantum diffusion can be assumed to be sourced by a single random noise term.
+Hence our analysis suggests that the dynamics during the three asymptotic regimes given in Eqs.~(\ref{eq:Sig_phiphi_dS})-(\ref{eq:Sig_pipi_dS}) can be described by a system with a single stochastic degree of freedom as suggested in Refs.~\cite{Rigopoulos:2021nhv,Ahmadi:2022lsm,Tomberg:2023kli}.
+This will be discussed in our forthcoming paper~\cite{MCG_ST_FPE_22}.